A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Numerical experiments

 Due to the appearance of $\mathcal{P}_\Omega$, we accordingly take the kernel functions as $\psi_k(\cdot) = \frac{1}{2}\|\cdot\|_{M_k}^2$ and $\varphi_k(\cdot)= \frac{1}{2}\|\cdot\|^2_{N_k}$ for the Bregman proximal terms $\B_{\psi_k}$ and $\B_{\varphi_k}$, where $M_k$ and $N_k$ are specified as $M_k=\frac{1}{\lambda}\left( \mu_k I-\mathcal{P}_\Omega^\top \mathcal{P}_\Omega\right)$ and $N_k = \frac{1}{\lambda}\left( \nu_kI-\mathcal{P}_\Omega^\top \mathcal{P}_\Omega\right)$ with appropriate $\mu_k>0$ and $\nu_k>0$, respectively, such that $M_k$ and $N_k$ are positive definite.
 With the above preparations, the algorithmic details of applying our UBAMA to \eqref{eq:rPCA} are summarized in Algorithm \ref{alg:ubama-two}.

 When both DC parts (i.e., $\theta_1(X)$ and $\theta_2(Y)$) are regarded as general nonconvex functions, model \eqref{eq:rPCA} can be solved via the aforementioned algorithms in Section \ref{Sec:Intro}, e.g., \eqref{eq:pAM} and \eqref{eq:PALM}.
-For the purpose of comparison, we employ the most recent alternating DC algorithm (denoted by ADCA) introduced in \cite{PHLH22} to solve \eqref{eq:rPCA}, where the underlying $X$-subproblem is solved approximately by the state-of-the-art ADMM (see \cite{GM75} and also \cite{BPCPE10,CHY12}) with setting the stopping tolerance as $10^{-4}$.
+For the purpose of comparison, we employ the most recent alternating DC algorithm (denoted by ADCA) introduced in \cite{PHLH22} to solve \eqref{eq:rPCA}, where the underlying $X$-subproblem is solved approximately via the state-of-the-art ADMM (see \cite{GM75} and also \cite{BPCPE10,CHY12}) by setting the stopping tolerance as $10^{-4}$.
 As shown in Remark \ref{rem:sc2}, the ADCA algorithm can be viewed as one of special cases of our UBAMA.
-Note that the coupled term $h^+(X,Y)$ in \eqref{eq:rPCA} is indeed a convex function.
+Note that the coupling term $h^+(X,Y)$ in \eqref{eq:rPCA} is indeed a convex function.
 So, when reformulating \eqref{eq:rPCA} as

 we can see that \eqref{eq:rPCAv} is precisely the same as the generalized DC programming discussed in the literature (e.g., \cite{CHZ22,TFT22,WCP18}).
 Therefore, we can employ the DCA-type methods to find solutions of \eqref{eq:rPCAv} (see Algorithm \ref{alg:DCA-ADMM} for details and denote it by DCA-ADMM), where the subproblem \eqref{eq:dca-admm-sub} is also solved by the ADMM with stopping tolerance $10^{-4}$.
 In accordance with the first-order optimality condition of \eqref{eq:rPCA}, we employ the following stopping criterion